 Kevin T. Padworski – Artistic Director

-Upon receiving the Mozart Music Scholarship at Eastern University, Padworski earned a Bachelor of Music degree in Music Education with recitals in saxophone and organ.
-He later earned a certificate in Leadership from the Foundations program at Duke Divinity School, and a Master of Music degree in Conducting with Choral Concentration from the University of Denver’s Lamont School of Music, where he was nominated for a Recital of Distinction and was named Outstanding Conductor.
+Upon receiving the Mozart Music Scholarship at Eastern University, Mr. Padworski earned a Bachelor of Music degree in Music Education with recitals in saxophone and organ.
+He later earned a certificate in Leadership from the Foundations program at Duke Divinity School, as well as a Master of Music degree in Conducting with Choral Concentration from the University of Denver’s Lamont School of Music, where he was nominated for a Recital of Distinction and was named Outstanding Conductor.
 He is currently pursuing a Doctor of Musical Arts in Choral Conducting and Literature at CU-Boulder.

 Amanda Balestrieri – Assistant Conductor